The translation of this document is outdated.

 Latvia, the competence of local governments, the rights and

-responsibilities of city or municipality councils and their
+responsibilities of councils and their authorities, and also of

-the Cabinet and ministries, as well as the general provisions for
+the Cabinet and ministries, and also the general provisions for

 relations among local governments.